SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Inside Cells at Alcatraz

-According to history, it is a well-known "fact" that no one ever successfully escaped Alcatraz Island.
 However, new information has recently come to light about the 1962 escape attempt by Frank Lee Morris and the two Anglin Brothers.

 For years, many thought that all three of these escapees died while trying to get to shore.
 Their bodies were never found, and authorities were certain that they didn't get away from the deadly waters.

-The history channel even did a full hour long special discussing the possibility of the brothers surviving the escape.
+The History Channel even did a full hour-long special discussing the possibility of the brothers surviving the escape.
 This new information seems to debunk this fantastic myth about Alcatraz.
-Learn more about the escapes from Alcatraz.
+(Watch it here.)

-5. People Became Rich by Panning for Gold During the Goldrush
+5. People Became Rich by Panning for Gold During the Gold Rush

 You might have read that many people became rich during the Gold Rush of 1849.
 The truth is that the people who set up businesses to support the gold rushers' needs are the ones who became wealthy.